Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Persistent Fatigue:

-Continuous tiredness that rest does not relieve.
+A continuous feeling of tiredness that rest does not alleviate.

 Abdominal Discomfort or Pain:

-Especially in the upper right side of the abdomen.
+Particularly in the upper right side of the abdomen.

 Unexplained Weight Loss: